mc-imperial/gpuverify/Documentation/developer_guide.rst

    to be aware of the location of all its dependencies.
-We currently do this by having an additional python script (gvfindtools.py) with hard coded absolute paths that a developer must configure by hand. gvfindtools.py is ignored by Mercurial so each developer can their own configuration without interfering with other users.
+We currently do this by having an additional python script (gvfindtools.py) with hard coded absolute paths that a developer must configure by hand. gvfindtools.py is ignored by Mercurial so each developer can have their own configuration without interfering with other users.
    ::

      $ cd ${BUILD_ROOT}/gpuverify